Late Effects of the Endocrine System

 Growth hormone deficiency

-Growth hormone deficiency (GHD) is the earliest hormonal deficiency associated with cranial radiation in childhood cancer survivors.
+Growth hormone deficiency (GHD) is the earliest hormonal deficiency associated with cranial radiation therapy in childhood cancer survivors.
 The risk increases with radiation dose and time since treatment.
 GHD is sensitive to low doses of radiation.
 Other hormone deficiencies require higher doses, and their time to onset is much longer than for GHD.
 The prevalence in pooled analysis was found to be approximately 35.6%.

 GHD is commonly observed in these long-term survivors because of radiation doses used in the treatment of childhood brain tumors.
 Approximately 60% to 80% of irradiated pediatric brain tumor patients who received doses higher than 30 Gy will have impaired serum growth hormone (GH) response to provocative stimulation, usually within 5 years of treatment.
 The dose-response relationship has a threshold of 18 Gy to 20 Gy; the higher the radiation dose, the earlier that GHD will occur after treatment.

 - A study of conformal radiation therapy (CRT) in children with central nervous system (CNS) tumors indicates that GH insufficiency can usually be demonstrated within 12 months of radiation therapy, depending on hypothalamic dose-volume effects.

 - In a report featuring data from 118 patients with localized brain tumors who were treated with radiation therapy, peak GH was modeled as an exponential function of time after CRT and mean radiation dose to the hypothalamus.
 The average patient was predicted to develop GHD with the following combinations of time after CRT and mean dose to the hypothalamus: 12 months and more than 60 Gy; 36 months and 25 Gy to 30 Gy; and 60 months and 15 Gy to 20 Gy.
 A cumulative dose of 16.1 Gy to the hypothalamus would be considered the mean radiation dose required to achieve a 50% risk of GHD at 5 years (TD50/5).

 Children treated with CNS-directed therapy for leukemia are also at increased risk of GHD.
 Results from selected studies of childhood acute lymphocytic leukemia (ALL) survivors are as follows: